StefanGerrits2/browser-technologies-1920/README.md

 #### Usable
 ![image](https://user-images.githubusercontent.com/45566396/78012244-fbeff980-7344-11ea-89fe-765f8dc94f51.png)

 In this layer, CSS is added to make it more usable.
 This includes fonts, button states (focus hover active).
 This makes it usuable for everyone.
 For example if you don't have a mouse or trackpad, you can still easily see the items you're focusing on with tab.
+This layer is also responsive for every device.
+I've written my HTML and CSS in a way that it always works in every browser, in the next layer there will be enchancements.

 #### Pleasurable
 ![image](https://user-images.githubusercontent.com/45566396/78012352-1d50e580-7345-11ea-889e-30d5e707c458.png)